-The exit is crucial for venture capital firms, as the skills and funds they provide have the greatest impact in the early stages of an innovative firm's life cycle (Black and Gilson, 1998).
+The exit is crucial for venture capital firms as the skills and funds they provide have the greatest impact in the early stages of an innovative firm's lifecycle (Black and Gilson 1998).
 Once a firm matures, it becomes easier to attract financing from equity investors or banks.
 At this point, the capital and skills venture capital firms provide can be better deployed elsewhere.
-If a local stock market is well developed, the venture capitalists can arrange an initial public offering (IPO) through which their equity stake is liquidated.
-The presence of well-developed stock markets will then boost the effect of an active venture capital market on innovation and growth, because holding periods are shortened, and more young and innovative firms are able to benefit from the skills and capital venture capitalists provide (Michelacci and Suarez, 2004).
+If a local stock market is well developed, the venture capitalists can arrange an initial public offering through which their equity stake is liquidated.
+The presence of well-developed stock markets will then boosts the effect of an active venture capital market on innovation and growth, because holding periods are shortened, and more young and innovative firms are able to benefit from the skills and capital venture capitalists provide (Micchelacci and Suarez 2004).

-An IPO offers two additional benefits (Black and Gilson, 1998).
+An initial public offering offers two additional benefits (Black and Gilson, 1998).
 First, listing on a stock exchange gives the entrepreneur, who has received the investment from the venture capital firm, the ability to regain control of the firm, because the control rights awarded to venture capitalists expire.
 The ability to regain control of the firm, in the case of success and listing, gives the entrepreneur a strong incentive to exert effort.
 If financing comes from banks or equity investors, who are not required to exit their investments, control rights will be retained if the entrepreneurial firm is successful.
 Second, listing the firm helps venture capitalists signal their ability to future investors and thus makes it easier for them to raise further funds.
-Investors also benefit from a listing, as it helps them better choose where to direct their future funds: from less successful venture capital firms to more successful venture capital firms.
-Black and Gilson (1998) illustrate the importance of developed stock markets by comparing venture capital markets in the United States, United Kingdom, Japan, and Germany, whereas Jeng and Wells (2000) empirically show that venture investing is more intense in countries that have more IPOs.
+Investors also benefit from a listing since it helps them better choose where to direct their future funds: from less successful venture capital firms to more successful venture capital firms.
+Black and Gilson (1998) illustrates the importance of developed stock markets by comparing venture capital markets in the US, UK, Japan and Germany, while Jeng and Wells (2000) empirically show that venture investing is more intense in countries that have more initial public offerings (IPOs)

-In addition to well-developed stock markets, deregulation of investment activities by public pension funds has the potential to boost venture capital activities in a country by increasing the cash available for venture capital firms to invest.
+In addition to well-developed stock markets, deregulation of investment activities by public pension funds has the potential to boost venture capital activities in a county by increasing the cash available for venture capital firms to invest.
 As Gompers and Lerner (2001) argue, the US venture capital market benefitted greatly from a large inflow of funds after the US Department of Labor allowed pension fund managers to invest into venture capital funds.